2,351 Director Of Compliance jobs in the United States

 Here, your voice and ideas matter, your work makes an impact, and together, you will help us define the future of American Express.

-We are seeking an experienced and strategic Director, Compliance to lead compliance risk identification, management, and mitigation across U.S. Consumer Business Services within the 1st Line of Defense.
-This role is responsible for advising the business on regulatory obligations and ensuring that front-line activities operate within internal policy and external regulatory frameworks.
+We are seeking an experienced and strategic Director - First Line of Defense (1LOD) Compliance professional to lead compliance risk identification, management, and mitigation across business operations.
+This role is responsible for advising business leaders on regulatory obligations and ensuring that front-line activities operate within internal policy and external regulatory frameworks.
 The ideal candidate has strong subject matter expertise across key banking regulations and excels in balancing risk with practical business needs.

 **Key Responsibilities:**

-+ Serve as the primary 1LOD compliance partner within the business, ensuring adherence to applicable regulatory requirements (e.g., consumer protection, fair lending, privacy, market conduct, etc.)
++ Serve as the primary compliance partner within the business, ensuring adherence to applicable regulatory requirements (e.g., consumer protection, fair lending, privacy, market conduct, etc.).

 + Act as a trusted advisor to senior leaders, supporting a culture of compliance and accountability.